Alhaimouni/cascade-style-sheet/README.md

 background-position : val1 , val2
 val1 : the distance from left
-val2 : the distance from right
+val2 : the distance from top

 background-size : auto / cover / contain / width,highet
 auto : default value , the original size of image.